AurigaTremulous/bspc/README.md

 # bspc

 This is the [Quake III: Arena](http://www.idsoftware.com/games/quake/quake3-arena/) BSP-to-AAS compiler.
+This is a slight variaction that combines a couple of different versions from github into one.

 ## Downloading

-You can download the latest version [here](https://github.com/bnoordhuis/bspc).
+You can download the latest version [here](https://github.com/sago007/bspc).

 ## Compiling

 Dead simple:

 	make

+Cross compile for Windows?
+The docker image sago007/mxe_basic is used.
+After checing out all that is required is:

+	CC=i686-w64-mingw32.static-gcc make && mv bspc bspc.exe

 ## Usage